valgur/hatanaka/README.md

 Any errors during processing will be raised as a `HatanakaException` and any non-critical problems raised as warnings.

-Additionally, the original `rnx2crx` and `crx2rnx` tools are made available from the command line as well and also from within Python as `hatanaka.cli.rnx2crx` and `hatanaka.cli.crx2rnx`.
+Additionally, the original `rnx2crx` and `crx2rnx` tools are also made available from the command line and from within Python as `hatanaka.cli.rnx2crx` and `hatanaka.cli.crx2rnx`.
 The latter can be convenient for working directly with files on disk:

 ```python